-mGBA emulator is amongst the best Game Boy Advance emulators for Windows, Mac & Linux systems and is jam-packed with features such as its support for cheat codes, which can be used to execute hacks in games in return for things like, unlimited energy, infinite lives, skip levels, or access other hidden elements of games.
+mGBA emulator is amongst the best GBA emulators for Windows, Mac & Linux systems and is jam-packed with features such as its support for cheat codes, which can be used to execute hacks in games in return for things like, unlimited energy, infinite lives, skip levels, or access other hidden elements of games.

 Follow the steps in this mGBA cheats tutorial to find out where to enter your cheat codes, how to save them, and activate/deactivate them as required.